pslisko/performa365docs/docs/howto/work_with_certificates.rst

 About
 *******

 Certificates are used to create personalized documents given to users after successfuly completing a course.
-They are optional and defined when adding/editing a course by setting **Certificate generation** to *ON* in the :ref:`second step of **Add Course** wizard <add_course>`.
+They are optional and defined when adding/editing a course by setting **Certificate generation** to *ON* in the second step of :ref:`Add Course <add_course>` wizard.

 Create a Certificate
 *********************